facebookincubator/velox/README.md

 ### Setting up on aarch64 Linux (Ubuntu 20.04 or later)

-On an AWS Graviton2/3 (aarch64) based machine, you can build like so:
+On an aarch64 based machine, you can build like so:

 ```shell
 $ CPU_TARGET="aarch64" ./scripts/setup-ubuntu.sh